wadehuber/codeexamples/scheme/scheme2/README.md

 [Video](https://youtu.be/pAZL0efONcs) (14:53): *Introduction to writing list procedures in Scheme*

 This video introduces writing recursive list procedures in Scheme, including a method that does nothing but go through a list (leaving it alone) to demonstrate the general structure of a recursive list procedure.
-The video also walks through the `rember` procedure from *The Little Schemer* that removes the first occurence of an element, a proceedure to remove non-numeric values from a list, the procedure `lat?` from *The Little Schemer* that checks that all elements of a list are atoms, and finally a `member?` predicate.
+The video also walks through the `rember` procedure from *The Little Schemer* that removes the first occurence of an element, a procedure to remove non-numeric values from a list, the procedure `lat?` from *The Little Schemer* that checks that all elements of a list are atoms, and finally a `member?` predicate.

 ## listprocedures2.scm